FuryFight3r/ScrappingSimulator/README.md

 [Click Here](https://github.com/FuryFight3r/ScrappingSimulator/issues) to look for any reports that match your potential bug report.
 If not click 'New Issue' and select the 'Bug Report Template' and fill in the required fields.

+## How to Find Scrapping Simulator Error Logs and Player Save File

+[Click Here](https://github.com/FuryFight3r/ScrappingSimulator/wiki/Where-to-find-Scrapping-Simulator-Save-File-and-Error-Logs) for a breif guide on how to access your Player Save File for Backup or Bug Repair & Player Error Log Files to help find the cause of a bug.

 ## Frequent Suggestions

 Please refer to the [Frequent Suggestions](https://github.com/FuryFight3r/ScrappingSimulator/wiki/Frequent-Suggestions) before posting a suggestion to save suggesting something that may have already been suggested before, feel free to comment on a suggestion if it is the same/similar to yours to add your point of view also.